-Carrie Buck Revisited and Virginia’s Apology for Eugenics
+Carrie Buck Revisited and Virginia’s Expression of Regret for Eugenics

 Carrie Buck after Her Involuntary Sterilization